Heard (or said) something like this recently?

 (Believe me, I have never had a BizGuest, large company or small, come to me saying “I have too much time on my hands.”)

-The first response to this exercise is usually “WTH?” since they hired me to streamline their business, implement the right technology, and make life easier.
+The first response to this exercise is usually “WTH?” since they hired me to streamline their business, make creating content easier, implement the right technology, and make life, in general, easier.

 (So, if you said “WTH?” too, you’re in good company AND it’s still what’s next.)